Tensor ideals of abelian type and quantum groups: Quantum groups: Tensor ideals

 is an isomorphism between the poset $\nilo$ and the poset of prime thick tensor ideals in $\Tilt U_\zeta (\fg)$. \item For $T,T'\in \Tilt U_\zeta(\fg)$, we have

 \end{enumerate} \end{prop}

 \begin{proof} That the assignment in (1) takes values in thick tensor ideals follows from \eqref{supptensor}.
 That it is injective follows from \eqref{supptilt}.
-Also by \cite{OsSupp, Be}, the thick tensor ideal generated by an indecomposable tilting module $T$ is spanned by the indecomposable tilting modules $T'$ with $\supp(T')\subset\supp(T)$, see also \cite[Theorem~8.1.1(b)]{BKN}, so the assignment is surjective, and by construction inclusion preserving.
+Also by \cite{OsSupp, Be}, the thick tensor ideal generated by an indecomposable tilting module $T$ contains an indecomposable tilting module $T'$ if and only if $\supp(T')\subset\supp(T)$, see also \cite[Theorem~8.1.1(b)]{BKN}, so the assignment is surjective, and by construction inclusion preserving.
 Part (2) now follows immediately.

 By construction, $\bI_{\cO}$ has a unique cover in the inclusion order on thick tensor ideals, namely the tensor ideal corresponding as in (1) to the ideal $I$ in $\nilo$ generated by $\cO$ and all orbits that are incomparable to $\cO$.
 That $\bI_{\cO}$ is a prime thick tensor ideal thus follows from Lemma~\ref{LemPrimeCover}(1).
 That the assignment in (3) is injective follows from part (1).
 For an arbitrary thick tensor ideal $\bI$, let $\cO_1,\ldots,\cO_m$ be a complete list of nilpotent orbits that are not contained in the support of any $T\in \bI$.
 Then $\bI=\cap_{i}\bI_{\cO_i}$, by part (1).
-Since a prime ideal cannot be the intersection of two ideals (without being equal to one of them), the assignment in (3) is surjective too.
+Since a prime tensor ideal cannot be the intersection of two tensor ideals (without being equal to one of them), the assignment in (3) is surjective too.

 For part (4), we already know the inclusion in one direction, see \eqref{supptensor}.
 The other inclusion can be argued as follows.
 If there were $T_1,T_2\in \Tilt U_\zeta(\fg)$ with $\supp(T)\supset\cO\subset \supp(T')$, but $\cO\not\subset\supp(T\otimes T')$, then we would have $T\otimes T'\in \bI_{\cO}$ while $T,T'\not\in\bI_{\cO}$, contradicting (3). \end{proof}